ShunyaCodes/Weather-App/README.md

 # Weather App:
-⚡️Built App UI with Flutter and implemented glassmorphism .\
+⚡️Implemented App UI and glassmorphism with Flutter
+\
 ⚡️Implemented weather API to show weather details with BLoC state Management\

 ### How to Run: